SF Museum logo The Starfleet Museum The Romulan Empire

 *All specifications are estimates unless otherwise noted.

-Clavicle-Class Cruisers*
+Clavicle-class Cruisers*

 Orthographic views